 The southeastern corner of the state offers diverse terrain and ample snow.
-Just a few miles east of Laramie, the Tie City/Happy Jack trail network boasts 25 kilometers of groomed trails for both classic and skate skiing.
+Just a few miles east of Laramie, the Tie City/Happy Jack trail network boasts 15 miles of groomed trails for both classic and skate skiing.
 This trail network also offers miles of packed multi-use trails for fat biking and snowshoeing or untouched snow if you can find it.

-Casper Mountain is also home to former Olympic skiers and biathletes as well as adaptive cross-country skiing.
+Casper Mountain is also home to former Olympic skiers and biathletes, as well as adaptive cross-country skiing.
 You might just find yourself skiing alongside an Olympian or Paralympian.
 Adjacent to the Casper Mountain ski trails, skiers can find a biathlon venue that rivals some of the best in Europe, making Casper an ideal place for ski touring and a destination for ski racers looking for a top-notch training and racing facility.

 Cross-country skiing and snowshoeing around Pinedale can be described as scenic with ample solitude, but don’t be fooled by that description.
 Pinedale is a gem of a ski town.
 Skiers can hit the trails from the south end of Fremont Lake, Kelly Park or White Pine for packed and tracked snow or untouched fresh powder.

-Jackson offers a little something for everyone with its diverse cross-country skiing and snowshoeing trails.
+Jackson Hole offers a little something for everyone with its diverse cross-country skiing and snowshoeing trails.
 Skiers can find groomed trails with a dog-friendly loop not far from town at The Shooting Star Nordic Track.
 Or skiers can look for moose and wildlife at the Teton Pines Cross Country Ski Center just four miles south of Teton Village.